maxmurdoch/flock/src/pages/products/commercial.md

         Enjoy your favourite hobby without worrying about insurance.
 Get covered from just £3 with the touch of a button.
       title: 'Hobbyist pilot '
-  title: What kind of pilot are you?
+  title: What kind of drone pilot are you?
 ---